cdev-framework/cdev-website/content/docs/tutorials/fullstack.md

 ```
 {{<break 1>}}

-You should now be able to create automated migrations.
+You can now create automated migrations.

 {{<tool_tip key="warning" summary="Auto Generation limits">}}
 You should familiarize yourself with the [limits of alembic auto generation](https://alembic.sqlalchemy.org/en/latest/autogenerate.html#what-does-autogenerate-detect-and-what-does-it-not-detect) and **ALWAYS** confirm the changes before applying them.